-These figures factor into one of the biggest stories in healthcare: a nationwide nursing shortage.
+These figures factor into one of the biggest stories in healthcare: a nationwide nursing shortage in the United States.
 So what does that mean for you?

-Another factor straining the nursing labor force has been a lack of educational bandwidth to train new nurses.
-According to an American Association of Colleges of Nursing (AACN) report on 2016–17 Enrollment and Graduations in Baccalaureate and Graduate Programs in Nursing, schools in the U.S. turned away 64,067 qualified nursing applicants due to insufficient faculty, clinical sites, classroom space and funding.4
+Retiring RNs don’t just affect the patient care side of nursing.
+According to an American Association of Colleges of Nursing (AACN) report on 2019–20 Enrollment and Graduations in Baccalaureate and Graduate Programs in Nursing, schools in the U.S. turned away 80,407 qualified nursing applicants due to insufficient faculty, clinical sites, classroom space and funding.4

 Effects of the nursing shortage